The firm has a long tradition of arbitration but lost key players in Geneva in 2015

-HFW frequently acts in arbitration-related proceedings in the English High Court and has long been involved in Bermuda Form insurance and reinsurance arbitrations held in London applying New York law.
+It frequently acts in proceedings in the English High Court under the 1996 Arbitration Act, including handling challenges to arbitration awards and interim remedy applications.
+It has also long been involved in Bermuda Form insurance and reinsurance arbitrations held in London but applying New York law.

 Who uses it?

-Clients of note include Rio Tinto, BHP Billiton, Total, Eni, Maersk Oil Qatar, Trafigura, Tullow Oil, BP, Hochtief, Noble Resources, Louis Dreyfus, Goldman Sachs and BNP Paribas.
+Clients include mining group Rio Tinto, Maersk Oil Qatar, Trafigura, BP, Noble Resources and BNP Paribas.

-The firm acted for Trafigura in a series of arbitrations arising from the collapse of the coal market in South China in 2012.
-Two of these took place in London under LCIA rules, with one ending in favour of the firm’s client in 2014.
-The award was later enforced by the English High Court.
+The firm acted for Trafigura in a series of arbitrations arising from the collapse of the coal market in South China in the summer of 2012.
+Two of these took place in London under LCIA rules, with one ending favour of the firm’s client in May 2014.
+The award was later converted into a judgment by the England and Wales High Court.
+A further dispute was seated in Singapore.